nasutaro211/univents_help_articles/about_event_params.md

 \*Please confirm the time as AM or PM before registering the event time.

 ### End date and time
-Enter the time when you end the event.
+Enter the time when you want to end the event.
 \*Optional

 ### Starting time of the reception